Heavenly Roadside Assistance

-Car trouble almost ruined their post-Christmas cheer, but a pair of angels got them back on the road.
+Car trouble threatened their post-Christmas cheer, but a pair of angels provided repairs.

 Icy slush covered Ontario’s Highway 401.
 The white lines separating lanes were completely hidden, and our windshield wipers struggled to keep up with the dirty chunks of brown snow that the road spit up.
 Blinking orange signs warned: Drive With Caution.